-- 1. The student must file the complaint at the Deanship of Student Affairs either directly in person or by email, suggestion box, Students Online Service-SOS, or through any other means available throughout the University. - 2.
+- 1. The student must file the complaint at the Directorate of student affairs either directly in person or by email, suggestion box, Students Online Service-SOS, or through any other means available throughout the University. - 2.
 The student needs to fill out the complaint form clearly and must sign it.
 Anonymous complaints will not be considered. - 3.
-The complaint is reviewed initially by the Director of Student Affairs, then by the Dean of Student Affairs, and both provide their comments/recommendations on the complaint form, sign it, and then forward it to the responsible party for action or recommendation. - 4.
+The complaint is reviewed initially by the Director of Student Affairs, then by the Director of directorate of student affairs, and both provide their comments/recommendations on the complaint form, sign it, and then forward it to the responsible party for action or recommendation. - 4.
 Some complaints or suggestions may require further referral to the relevant Committee for immediate action. - 5.
 All complaints are filed and assigned a complaint number then forwarded to the VP Academics/ College Deans or to the relevant Department for action. - 6.
-In most cases, depending on the gravity of the complaint, when a complaint is resolved, the feedback is forwarded to the Deanship of Student Affairs to close the case. - 7.
+In most cases, depending on the gravity of the complaint, when a complaint is resolved, the feedback is forwarded to the Directorate of student affairs to close the case. - 7.
 Collective complaints which impact on a group of students either in relation to their academic studies or resources and services provided to them should be channelled through the Student Council who will liaise with the relevant person(s) or Committees within ASU to resolve the issue.